0 hidden charges. 0 forex

 Summary

 Getting personal loans at good interest rates are subject to a range of factors from your credit score, your monthly income, repayment behaviour and macroeconomic conditions.
-Fi Money provides instant loans that arrive directly in your Fi account.
+You can get an instant loan directly to your Savings Account through the Fi Money app.
 These are pre-approved personal loans made available to select users with good credit scores.
 On Fi, this process is 100% paperless, and the loans are provided at competitive interest rates — where each user remains in control with complete visibility of all details.
 Plus, you can avoid EMI late fees by setting up automatic in-app payments.
-Our RBI-licensed partner bank assigns an eligible loan amount to each user (up to ₹5 lakh).
+Our partner bank, Federal Bank, assigns an eligible loan amount to each user (up to ₹5 lakh).

 Frequently asked questions